Premier League festive fixtures lead to an increase in injuries, says analyst

 'Clubs were warned - and did not protest'

-All Premier League clubs were told at the start of this season the schedule would be condensed due to the need to fit in an extra round of games because of an early finish for the World Cup.
+All Premier League clubs were told at the start of this season the schedule would be condensed due to the need to fit in an extra round of games because of an early finish for the 2018 World Cup in Russia.

 The Premier League says it warned the clubs about fixture congestion over the festive period at the start of the season and none protested.

-In a statement released to the Press Association, the league said scheduling is "complex" as it has to balance numerous factors, such as avoiding two home games for close neighbours, police requests and the understandable desire of the broadcasters to gain a return on their huge investment in the game.
+In a statement, the league said scheduling is "complex" as it has to balance numerous factors, such as avoiding two home games for close neighbours, police requests and the "understandable desire of the broadcasters to gain a return on their huge investment in the game".

 "These challenges were highlighted to all of our clubs ahead of the season, and all understood that there could be no perfect solution which would meet all clubs' individual preferences," it added.

-What you have said
+What you think about festive football:

+BBC Sport asked users to join in the debate.
+Here is a selection of your responses.

 Dan in Braintree: Football players play 180 minutes in 48 hours.
 Roger Federer is older than most prem players and will play 2 5-set games each at 5 hours in 48 hours and he still looks like he is sitting at a bar having a good time.
 Surely it is down to preparation and a proper cool down.
 How many football players take ice baths?